kerrias/tutorials-message-center/README.md

   return Promise.resolve();
 }
 ```
 It is important to remove a request listener when a service is no longer able to handle requests.
-This typically occurrs when a service or module is unloaded.
+This typically occurs when a service or module is unloaded.
 To remove a request listener call the `removeRequestListener` function on an instance of MessageCenter.
 For example, removing the request listener for listing and creating a cat when the module unloads may look like this:
 ``` javascript
 class App {